nocomplexity/SecurityArchitecture/architecture/securitymodels.md

 The OSA Security architecture is based on patterns.
-Which mean for every pattern defined the aim of the community was/is to develop a standardized solution description.
+Which mean for every pattern defined the aim of the community was/is to develop a standardised solution description.
 Unfortunate the OSA community is not very active anymore, so all IT security patterns around cloud are not yet incorporated.